RAILS: A Robust Adversarial Immune-inspired Learning System: Experimental results

 Flocking provides a balanced initial population while affinity maturation within RAILS creates new examples in each generation.
 To better understand the capability of RAILS, we can visualize the changes of some key indices during runtime.

-\paragraph{Visualization of RAILS evolutionary process.} Picking the top $5\%$ data points with the highest affinity in each generation, Figure~\ref{fig: curves_running} shows how the population proportion and (exponentiated) affinity score of the examples (whose labels are the same as the inputs' ground truth labels) change when the generation number increases.
-We show two examples from CIFAR-10 here.
-DkNN makes wrong predictions in both examples.
+\paragraph{Visualization of RAILS evolutionary process.} Picking the top $5\%$ data points with the highest affinity in each generation, Figure~\ref{fig: curves_running} shows the evolution over ten generations of RAILS samples of the population (B-cells) proportion and (exponentiated) affinity relative to two clean (non-adversarial) input examples taken from CIFAR-10.
+RAILS makes the correct ``bird'' predictions while the DkNN makes incorrect predictions for both examples.
 The second column depicts the proportion of the true class in the selected population of each generation.
 Data from the true class occupies the majority of the population when the generation number increases, which indicates that RAILS can obtain a correct prediction and a high confidence score simultaneously.
 Meanwhile, affinity maturation over multiple generations yields increasing affinity within the true class, as shown in the third column.
+To visualize changes in feature distribution during the affinity maturation stage, we show in Figure~\ref{fig: rails_tsne} the two-dimensional t-distributed stochastic neighbor embedding (t-SNE) of the feature representations of adversarial CIFAR-10 inputs (antigens) and the associated populations (B-cells).
+The features shown in the figure are those of convolutional layer three, and are representative of the feature behavior at other layers.
+As shown in Figure~\ref{fig: rails_tsne}, the antigen is misclassified and B-cells are uniformly spread over the feature space at the beginning of the affinity maturation.
+As the affinity maturation process progresses, the antigen's ground truth class B-cell population (colored in blue) converges to a cluster that covers the antigen.